EBI-Metagenomics/genomes-generation/README.md

 ## Pipeline inputs

 > [!NOTE]
-> If you will use [ENA](https://www.ebi.ac.uk/ena/browser/home) data follow [instructions](docs/ena_readme.md).
+> If you want to use the pipeline on [ENA](https://www.ebi.ac.uk/ena/browser/home), data follow these [instructions](docs/ena_readme.md).
-> Otherwise, download your data and use the format as recommended in the inputs description below.
+> Otherwise, download your data and organise it in the recommended format described below.

 ### samplesheet.csv